edwintrumpet/mercado-libre-x-men-evaluator/README.md

 To run API in develop mode you must to have Docker installed

+First you must to create `.env` file taking `.env.example` as example

 If you run this project first time execute the following command to build the image